maths/moodle-qtype_stack/api/README.md

 - Copy the content of this repository to your target server.
 Only the `./api/public` directory should be publicly accessible.
 - Install the required dependencies by performing `composer install` inside the `./api/` directory.
 - Copy `./api/config_sample.txt_` into a file `./api/config.php` and adapt to your needs.
-- Access the api via the `index.php` file.
+- Access the api via the `api/public/index.php` file.

 ## Usage instructions

 The STACK service implemented in this repository provides a stateless REST-API with three distinct routes, which all expect and produce `application/json` requests/responses:

 - POST /render: Render a stack question
 - POST /grade: Grade user input for a question
-- POST /validate: Validate a users input
+- POST /validate: Validate a user's input

 ### Render route

 The `POST /render` route is used to render a given question.
-Is expects a json document in the post body, which must contain the following fields:
+It expects a JSON document in the post body, which must contain the following fields:

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
 - `seed`: Seed to choose a question variant.
 Must be contained in the list of deployed variants.
 If